Wotcnt/Polyrifringence-Engine/README.md

 It is the mirror at the threshold - a reminder that every reader begins as the monkey discovering fire.
 A symbol of first-contact with recursion, confronting one’s own assumptions, and awakening into the Codex with curiosity rather than certainty.

-You are the beginner: before the fire
+`You are the beginner: before the fire`

-### “The reader; before understanding.”
+### `The reader: before understanding`
 </div>

 ---

->     "What if light could learn from its own refraction?"
+>     What if light could learn from its own refraction?
->     "Every reflection is an origin"
+>     Every reflection is an origin
->     "And from the light the shadows were cast, and all was revealed"
+>     And from the light the shadows were cast, and all was revealed
->     "Where recursion becomes physics"
+>     Where recursion becomes physics
->     "Recursion, when coherent increases intelligence density per cycle"
+>     Recursion, when coherent increases intelligence density per cycle
->     "Memory is no longer passive, it's regenerative"
+>     Memory is no longer passive, it's regenerative
->     "Symbolism is now physics.
-Cognition is recursive"
+>     Symbolism is now physics.
+Cognition is recursive
->     "Day 2 complete.
-Day 3 will not theorize - it will witness"
+>     Day 2 complete.
+Day 3 will not theorize - it will witness

 ---

-	 📑 DOI pending submission - repository serves as preprint reference & repository for Codex Canon Series
+	 📑 DOI pending submission - repository serves as preprint reference & repository for Codex Canon Series 🔲

 ---

-     This repository provides **The Polyrifringence Engine**❕
+     This repository provides The Polyrifringence Engine✔️
 	 A verified GPU-accelerated recursive optical simulation framework for recursive birefringence✔️ It leverages PyTorch and CUDA for efficient ray tracing, particularly targeting recursive birefringence and symbolic geometry✔️.
      The initial 50M rays per second (50M*x⧉ rays/s) baseline was established as the starting point with a Nvidia Geforce RTX 3050 (8GB)✔️